Incarnations of the Doctor

-- Expanded Universe: Marc Platt's Doctor Who Yearbook short story "Future Imperfect" claims that Goth had earlier gone undercover as Lemuel Gulliver in the Land of Fiction during "The Mind Robber".
+- Expanded Universe: Marc Platt's Doctor Who Yearbook short story "Future Imperfect" claims that Goth had earlier gone undercover as Lemuel Gulliver in the Land of Fiction during "The Mind Robber" to monitor the Second Doctor.
 (Gulliver was also played by Bernard Horsfall.)

 - Fake Ultimate Hero: Borusa gives him credit for the Master's supposed death in order to maintain public confidence in the Time Lord government.

 - Hunting the Most Dangerous Game: His pursuit of the Doctor in the Matrix has heavy shades of this.